MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 1. Create Logic Apps as shown here

 Create an Azure "Logic App" resource.
-It is used to send auto upgrade event notices to your email.
+It's used to send auto upgrade event notices to your email.

  :::image type="content" source="./media/auto-upgrade-cluster/Logic_apps.jpg" alt-text="The screenshot of the created blade for an Azure Logic Apps in the Azure portal.
 The plan type field shows 'Consumption' selected.":::

-2. Open the created Logic App and click "Logic app designer", then click "Add a trigger" button.
+2. Open the created Logic App and click "Logic app designer," then click "Add a trigger" button.

  :::image type="content" source="./media/auto-upgrade-cluster/Logic_App1.jpeg" alt-text="The screenshot shows how to add a trigger.":::